Bowling for Dollars: New York City

 Host Larry Kenney later achieved national fame as the voice of Lion-O in the smash hit 1980s cartoon ThunderCats and the voice of Karate Kat in The Comic Strip.
+Kenney was also a regular on the Imus in the Morning radio show.
+During the show's run, the 48-lane Madison Square Garden Bowling Center featured red AMF Magic Triangles and 82-70 pinsetters, with Lanes 47 and 48 being directly used for the program.